altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 *Martha walked to where the outline of a body in white caulk was sketched into the wooden floor* "F::Clean that up, both of you."
 ~And they did as they were told~
-*Felix strolled to the couch - and sat down - beckoning Martha to join him* }
+*Felix strolled to the couch - and sat down - beckoning Martha to join him.
+She sat across from him on the u-shaped couch*
+}
 {
-*She sat across from him on the u-shaped couch* "F::He's in the back of the mind somewhere.
+"F::He's in the back of the mind somewhere.
 And his relative will help bring him out.
 Flat-mate, or neighbor would have been fine - just someone who knows him.